liyanatgit/life/worldmarathonmajors.md

   Registration dates for the 2019 Boston Marathon will be announced at a later date on the B.A.A.'s website, www.baa.org.
 + Qulifying window: 2017-09-16 -- 2018-09-??
   the qualifying window for the 2019 Boston Marathon began on Saturday, September 16, 2017.
++ 2012 – NEW REGISTRATION PROCESS
+  In 2012, a “rolling admission” registration process began, allowing the fastest qualifiers to register first.
+  On the first day of registration, those who were eligible for entry by having met the qualifying standards for their age and gender group by 20 minutes or more were able to enter.
+  On the third day, registration opened for those who met their qualifying standards by 10 minutes or more.
+  On the fifth day, registration opened for those who met their qualifying standards by five minutes or more.
+  Having not met the field size limit, registration opened to all qualifiers at the beginning of Week Two, and those who had met the qualifying standards by any amount of time were able to apply for entry.
+ “As the number of qualified runners has increased, combined with greater demand to run the Boston Marathon, our new registration process enables those who qualify by the greatest amount of time to have the longest period to enter.”
+  - Tom Grilk, B.A.A.
+Chief Operating Officer.
+ This was the first year since qualifying standards were introduced that qualified entrants were not accepted.
+ 3,228 applicants were unable to be accepted due to the large number of eligible qualifiers who submitted an application for entry combined with field size limitations.

 ### 2.2 Registration
 To register for the Boston Marathon, you will need to provide the following information on the registration form: